 Not a member?
 Register Now

 Log in with Facebook

-When Shelburne's population exploded after the Revolutionary War, Black Loyalists were relegated to land 7 km (4.5 miles) northwest of town.
+When Shelburne's population exploded after the Revolutionary War, Black Loyalists were relegated to land 7 km (4½ miles) northwest of town.
 The community they created—Birchtown, named for the British general who oversaw their evacuation from New York—became the biggest free settlement of African Americans in the world.
-Birchtown's virtually forgotten story was told in Lawrence Hill's award-winning novel The Book of Negroes, and its founders are now honored at this site, which includes a national historic monument, a 1.5 km (1 mile) interpretive trail, and a small museum.
-A new larger museum and heritage center is expected to open in late 2014.
+Birchtown's virtually forgotten story was told in Lawrence Hill's award-winning novel The Book of Negroes, adapted for a CBC TV miniseries in 2015 and filmed locally, and its founders are now honored at this site, which includes a national historic monument, a 1½-km (1-mile) interpretive trail, and a small museum.

 In June 2015 a new Heritage Centre opened here, replacing its predecessor that was destroyed in a fire.

 98 Old Birchtown Rd., Shelburne, Nova Scotia, B0T 1W0, Canada